willfaught/willfaught.github.io/content/blog/2015-05-26-apple-bug-cant-select-part-of-a-sentence-in-a-text-box.md

 tags:
 - apple
 - bug
-title: 'Apple bug: Can''t select part of a sentence in a text box'
+title: 'Apple Bug: Can''t Select Part Of A Sentence In A Text Box'
 ---

 I typed this into the Tumblr app: